-If you have a new iPhone 11, turning it on and off can be a challenge.
-While it's pretty intuitive how to turn on iPhone 11, turning it off is tricky because of extra safeties introduced to make sure you don't accidentally shut down your device.
-If you want to know how to turn on iPhone 11, this tutorial holds the answer, while also teaching you three ways to turn off the iPhone 11:
+If you have a new iPhone 11, iPhone 12, or iPhone 13, turning it on and off can be a challenge.
+While it's pretty intuitive to turn on an iPhone, turning it off is tricky because of extra safeties introduced to make sure you don't accidentally shut down your device.
+If you want to know how to turn on the iPhone 11, iPhone12, or iPhone 13, this tutorial holds the answer, while also teaching you three ways to turn the device off:

-NOTE: This guide applies to iPhone 11, iPhone 11 Pro, and iPhone 11 Pro Max.
+NOTE: This guide applies to all the phones in the iPhone 11 product range (iPhone 11, iPhone 11 Pro, and iPhone 11 Pro Max), as well as the iPhone 12 and iPhone 13 product ranges (Mini, Pro, and Pro Max included) using iOS 14 and iOS 15.
 If you don't know for sure which model you're using, we created a tutorial to help you figure out what iPhone you have.

-How to turn on iPhone 11 with the Side Button
+How to power on the iPhone with the Side Button

-So you just got yourself a new iPhone 11, and you don't know how to turn it on.
-Or, like yours truly, you ran out of battery after one month of never shutting down your iPhone 11, and you want to use it again.
-Well, first of all, make sure your phone has enough battery by charging it for at least a few minutes.
-Then, all you have to do is press-and-hold the Side Button, located on the right edge of your iPhone, until the familiar Apple logo shows up on the screen.
-Release the button and wait for your iPhone 11 to turn on.
+So you just got yourself a new iPhone 11, iPhone 12, or iPhone 13, and you don't know how to turn it on.
+Just like you’re used to from other smartphones, all you have to do is press-and-hold the Side Button, located on the right edge of your iPhone, until the familiar Apple logo shows up on the screen.
+Release the button and wait for your iPhone to turn on.

-While recent iPhones have a side button to turn them on, on other models, like the iPhone 5 SE seen below, you have to use the top button to turn on your iPhone.
+Then, enter your SIM PIN and your personal password, and you should be able to use your iPhone.
+If it's a new device, you might want to change the display language or set a custom ringtone on your iPhone.
+While recent iPhones have a side button to turn them on, on other models, like the iPhone SE (2016) seen below, you have to use the top button to turn on your iPhone.

-How to turn off iPhone 11 by pressing-and-holding the Side Button and Volume Up/Down
+How to turn off an iPhone by pressing-and-holding the Side Button and Volume Up/Down

-If your device is unresponsive or slow, or if you're nowhere near your charger and want to save battery, you can turn off iPhone 11 using three different ways.
+If your device is unresponsive or slow, or if you're nowhere near your charger and want to save battery, you can turn off your iPhone using three different methods.
 Let's start with the most popular one.
-Older iPhone models were powered off by pressing-and-holding the same button used for turning them on.
+Older iPhone models were powered off by pressing and holding the same button used for turning them on.
 However, the problem was that the device could shut down by accident in your pocket or bag, so Apple switched to another, more secure, process.

-Release the two buttons when you get to the emergency screen.
+Release the two buttons only once you get to the emergency screen.
 You can see the “slide to power off” option at the top of the screen.
-To turn off iPhone 11, swipe the switch to the right and wait for your device to shut down.
+To turn off your iPhone, swipe the switch to the right and wait for your device to shut down.

 Your emergency screen is also how you let others know you're in danger, so be careful when using this method.
 If you want to avoid this risk altogether, the next two ways might be more to your liking.

-How to turn off iPhone 11 by pressing its physical buttons in quick succession
+Turn off the iPhone by pressing its physical buttons in quick succession

-The subsequent screen is similar to the emergency one, but it only has two options.
-Swipe the “slide to power off” switch on top to turn off iPhone 11.
+The screen that appears is similar to the emergency one, but it only has two options.
+Swipe the “slide to power off” switch on top to turn off the iPhone.

-How to turn off iPhone 11 from Settings
+How to shut down an iPhone from Settings

-Do you think Apple should provide an easier way to turn off iPhone 11?
+Do you think Apple should provide an easier way to turn off an iPhone?